-This means that instead of one girl to every four boys having autism as originally thought, they now think the ratio is much closer to one girl to every two boys.
+This means that instead of one girl to every four boys having autism as originally thought, research suggests that the ratio is much closer to one girl to every two boys.

 One of the main reasons autism is often missed in girls is they seem to be very good at hiding the signs!

 Older girls, and those with milder forms of autism, seem to be able to copy what their peers are doing and try to work hard to ‘fit in’ with their friends.

 Also, because we have always been wrongly told that autism is a ‘boys condition’, often people just aren’t on the look out for symptoms in girls.